 Introducing Brennan Blue

-The Pastoral Nominating Committee presents the Rev. Brennan Blue to be the next Senior Pastor of St. Luke Presbyterian Church which was unanimously affirmed by the congregation on Dec 4, 2017.
+The Pastoral Nominating Committee presented the Rev. Brennan Blue to be the next Senior Pastor of St. Luke Presbyterian Church which was unanimously affirmed by the congregation on Dec 4, 2017.

 A Note from the Pastoral Nominating Committee